Eric Shilling: Recordings and television

-Shilling took part in recordings of Béatrice et Bénédict, La Vie parisienne, Orpheus in the Underworld, Irmelin and Iolanthe.
+Shilling took part in recordings of Béatrice et Bénédict (Somarone), La Vie parisienne (Gondremarck), Orpheus in the Underworld (Jupiter), Irmelin (the Old Knight), The Tigers (Regimental Sergeant Major), Nelson (Lord Minto) and Iolanthe (Lord Chancellor).
 He was the narrator in the Supraphon recording of Peter and the Wolf with the Czech Philharmonic Orchestra conducted by Karel Ančerl.
 He also appeared in several Gilbert and Sullivan productions on radio and television.